pineappledreams/kaggle-and-friends/Doctrines/Geron - Hands-On Machine Learning NOTES.md

 about the big thing one batch at a time.
 It breaks up the huge 10TB database into
 idk, 100mb chunks and it learns 100mb at a time.

-BTW: **out-of-core is usually done offline (not on a live system), so saying
+FYI: **out-of-core is usually done offline (not on a live system), so saying
 it's online is confusing.
 Use Incremental Learning word instead.**

 One important parameter on your online learning systems is how fast can they